 It was a game of runs on Thursday night at the Sewall Center in Moon Township, PA.
-The Robert Morris Colonials (8-10, 3-0) were looking to stay undefeated in the NEC, while the St. Francis (PA) Red Flash (3-13, 1-2) were looking to play the role of spoiler.
+The Robert Morris Colonials looked to stay undefeated in the NEC, while the St. Francis (PA) Red Flash looked to play the role of spoiler.

-Senior guard Karvel Anderson drained a contested three-pointer to start the game for the Colonials, and as he back peddled down the court, he looked into the crowd with a big grin.
+Senior guard Karvel Anderson drained a contested three-pointer to start the game for Robert Morris, and as he strolled down the court, he looked into the crowd with a big grin.
 Anderson came into the game averaging 34 points per game in NEC play on a mind-boggling 27-42 from the floor (64.3%).

-His step-back triple as time expired in the half propelled Robert Morris to a 38-26 lead as both teams headed to the locker rooms.
+His step-back triple as time expired in the half propelled the Colonials to a 38-26 lead as both teams headed to the locker rooms.
 Anderson couldn't help but give Harmon a little stare after his three-pointer, but it was all in good fun, as both players eventually cracked a smile.

-Harmon paced the Red Flash in the first half; he scored 17 points on 6-7 shooting, and a perfect 3-3 from beyond the arc.
-Anderson led the Colonials with 17 points on 5-6 from the floor, including 4-5 from three-point land.
+Harmon paced SFU in the first half; he scored 17 points on 6-7 shooting, and a perfect 3-3 from beyond the arc.
+Anderson led Robert Morris with 17 points on 5-6 from the floor, including 4-5 from three-point land.

-St. Francis was a different team in the second half.
-They began attacking the 2-3 RMU zone out of the high-post.
-When sophomore forward Ronnie Drinnon wasn't setting screens or passing out of the high-post, he was attacking the basket and scoring.
-A triple by guard Ben Millaud-Meunier, coupled with two baskets from Drinnon, allowed the Red Flash to cut the deficit to eight points at the first media timeout.
+The Red Flash were a different team in the second half.
+They began attacking the 2-3 RMU zone out of the high post.
+When sophomore forward Ronnie Drinnon wasn't setting screens or passing out of the high post, he was attacking the basket and scoring.
+A triple by sophomore guard Ben Millaud-Meunier, coupled with two baskets from Drinnon, allowed St. Francis to cut the deficit to eight points at the first media timeout.

-Robert Morris maintained that eight-point advantage for the next five minutes.
-However, St. Francis went on a 26-4 run that started from the 11:06 mark and didn't end until the 4:19 mark.
+The Colonials maintained their eight-point advantage for the next five minutes.
+However, SFU went on a 26-4 run that started from the 11:06 mark and didn't end until the 4:19 mark.
 A three-pointer by guard/forward Lucky Jones stopped the bleeding, but the damage was done - the Red Flash had the advantage and the lead, 66-57.

-The Colonials never lost hope, as they cranked up their intensity on the defensive end.
-RMU forced three turnovers, two of which were steals, and generated eight points off turnovers in the last four minutes of the game.
+Robert Morris never lost hope, as they cranked up their intensity on the defensive end.
+They forced three turnovers, two of which were steals, and generated eight points off turnovers in the last four minutes of the game.

-A three-pointer by freshman forward Jeremiah Worthem and the fifth triple of the night for Anderson helped spark a 19-2 run, in which Robert Morris was also a perfect 6-6 from the free-throw line, to close out the game.
-Three missed free throws late by St. Francis never allowed them to even tie the game, as the Colonials won 73-68.
+A three-pointer by freshman forward Jeremiah Worthem, and the fifth triple of the night for Anderson, helped spark a 19-2 run, in which RMU was also a perfect 6-6 from the free throw line, to close out the game.
+Three missed free throws late by St. Francis never allowed them to tie the game, as the Colonials won, 73-68.

-Harmon was spectacular for the Red Flash, particularly in the first half.
+Harmon was spectacular for SFU, particularly in the first half.
 He finished the game with 21 points on 8-12 from the field.
-Millaud-Meunier did his best Jimmer Fredette impersonation - 17 points, 5-8 on triples, no attempts from inside the three-point line, and no rebounds.
+Millaud-Meunier did his best Jimmer Fredette impersonation: 17 points, 5-8 on triples, no attempts from inside the three-point line, and no rebounds.

-Andersons' 24 points paced RMU; he only scored seven points in the second half, but still finished the game shooting 7-14 from the floor with five makes from beyond the arc.
-Jones and Worthem both ended up with 12 points each; Jones also led the team with six rebounds.
+Andersons' 24 points paced Robert Morris; he only scored seven points in the second half, but still finished the game shooting 7-14 from the floor with five makes from beyond the arc.
+Jones and Worthem both ended the contest with 12 points each; Jones also led the team with six rebounds.

-Robert Morris essentially snatched victory from the jaws of defeat.
+RMU essentially snatched victory from the jaws of defeat.
 It was one of those games that head coach Andy Toole can reference for the rest of the season - about how they never gave up.
-You have to tip your hat to St. Francis for making a game of it, but they simply didn't make enough plays down the stretch.
+You have to tip your hat to the Red Flash for making a game of it, but they simply didn't make enough plays down the stretch.

-The Colonials will only have one day to prepare for a road trip to Mount St. Mary's (6-10, 2-1) this Saturday.
-The Red Flash will return home to play Wagner (8-8, 2-1) on Saturday.
+The Colonials will only have one day to prepare for a road trip at Mount St. Mary's (6-10, 2-1) this Saturday.
+St. Francis will return home to play the Wagner Seahawks (8-8, 2-1) on Saturday.